SonarSource/sonar-loc-count/README.md

 [bitbucket.org](https://bitbucket.org):

-Counts lines of code from a GitHBitbucket.org organization.
-Requires to pass username, personal access token and the workspace.
-The token must have repo scope.
+Counts lines of code from a Bitbucket.org organization.
+Requires to pass username, app password and the workspace slug.
+The token must have Repositories > Read permissions.

 ```
 <bitbucket_org.sh> myuser 1234567890abcdefgh myBBWorkspace